Hypnosis is a naturally occurring human state. It’s experienced in the following life situations:

 Please feel free to call or email me to schedule a consultation for individual or couples therapy or for information about group therapy for adults with ADHD.

 530 Bush Street, Ste.
 700

 MARTHA LUNNEY, MFT

-Martha Lunney is a psychotherapist in private practice in San Francisco who incorporates EMDR and Ericksonian hypnotherapy into her practice, as well as the tools of Narrative Therapy and a strong sense of social justice.
-Martha works with individuals and couples and also provides consultations or adjunctive services for clients or therapists who want assistance moving through trauma that is not resolving in the course of ongoing outpatient therapy.
-Martha has been a consultant with Haight Ashbury Free Enterprises, supporting staff in the Youth Outreach Program.
-Martha’s strong background in fine arts fuels much of her work in private practice, including work with clients around their creativity
+Martha Lunney is a psychotherapist in private practice in San Francisco and the East Bay.
+She incorporates the tools of EMDR, Ericksonian hypnotherapy, Focusing, Brainspotting, and CRM/the Comprehensive Resource Model into her work with adult individuals and couples addressing relationship challenges, trauma, attachment issues, and moving beyond new or longstanding blocks.
+Martha also provides consultations or adjunctive services for clients or therapists who want assistance moving through trauma that is not resolving in the course of ongoing outpatient therapy.
+Martha’s strong background in fine arts and sense of social justice also informs her passion for helping clients to effect the change they seek..

 In Carolyn’s private practice in San Jose, CA, she works primarily with diverse and multi-ethnic populations, military personnel and their families, Silicon Valley high tech employees, and artists.
 She approaches therapy holistically (mind-body medicine) and trans-personally, using Ericksonian hypnosis, talk and narrative therapies, cognitive-behavioral Therapy (CBT) and bibliotherapy, depending on the individual client’s needs and interests.
 She holds certification as an Approved Consultant in Clinical Hypnosis by the American Society of Clinical Hypnosis (ASCH).